 The CMF's funding source was designed to come from a percentage of new business of Fannie Mae and Freddie Mac.
 Under current law there is to be a 4.2 basis point assessment on each enterprise's new business, with the CMF receiving 35% and the HTF receiving 65%.
 However, these assessments were previously suspended due to the government conservatorship.
-In December 2014, the Federal Housing Finance Agency lifted the suspension and the assessment has been collected for the last four calendar years.
+In December 2014, the Federal Housing Finance Agency (FHFA) lifted the suspension and the assessment has been collected since then.
 Sixty days after the close of the calendar year, the Treasury is to distribute funds to the CMF and HTF.